 Smoked Turkey Sandwich with Avocado and Pesto

 Refrigerator:

-Any remaining sandwiches can be stored in sandwich paper and/or aluminum foil for up to 1 day.
-I suggest removing the avocado and adding fresh slices when eating any leftovers, since the avocado will likely turn brown as it sits.
+Store in sandwich paper or aluminum foil for up to 1 day.
+Remove the avocado and add fresh slices when eating any leftovers, since the avocado will likely turn brown as it sits.

+Smoked Turkey Sandwich with Avocado and Pesto